piotrszul/paradise-web-service/README.md

 	./dev/run_with_compose.sh

-This starts container with neo4j (exposing bolt on port 7777) and tomcat (at port 8888)
+This starts containers with neo4j (exposing bolt on port 7777) and tomcat (at port 8888)

 To test use: